-We put on three concerts a year, often accompanied by our sister orchestra, the Hampstead Sinfonietta.
+We usually put on three concerts a year, often accompanied by our sister orchestra, the Hampstead Sinfonietta.
 Recent performances include Mozart’s Coronation Mass, Bach’s Magnificat in D, and Haydn’s Creation.
-We are fortunate to be able to count St. Mark’s Church ikn Primrose Hill and St John’s Wood Church as a regular venues for our performances.
+We are fortunate to be able to count St. Mark’s Church in Primrose Hill and St John’s Wood Church as regular venues for our performances.
+We hope that our next concert will be Handel’s Messiah.

 The Society is a registered charity (1151170), run by a committee who are elected annually from and by the Society members.
 We also value the support of our Patrons: Adrian Cahill, Billy Elkins, Patsy Henley and David Gluckman.